Meet The Team

 Hi I'm Ade, I am a Peer Coordinator at DHI, and I'm a member of the Rec Fest team.
 I was first involved in the Recovery Festival setup back in 2016 when it was held in Broadmead.
 I am currently involved in this year's Mutual Aid set-up.
 It's great being part of a team which is moving forward and getting the Rec Fest truly on the map in Bristol!!

 Arts & Creative

+I’m Phil and I work with Peers for Developing Health & Independence in Bristol.
 I attended my first Recovery Festival in 2016.
-I subsequently became involved in the Festival the following year where I delivered an alternative photography workshop creating Cyanotypes.
-In 2018 I became part of the committee and took on the role of Secretary and again delivered a Cyanotype workshop.
-In 2021 I was part of the committee that delivered an online festival and I held responsibility for Arts and Creative activities.
-I am especially excited by the prospect of an in person festival in 2022 after a two year break caused by the Pandemic.
+I subsequently became involved in the Festival the following year, where I delivered an alternative photography workshop creating Cyanotypes.
+In 2018 I became part of the committee, took on the role of Secretary, and again delivered a Cyanotype workshop.
+In 2021 I was part of the committee that delivered an online festival.
+I held responsibility for Arts and Creative activities at last year’s festival and look forward to doing so again at a bigger and even better Recovery Festival this year.

 I'm Sam.
-I am Peer Support and Workforce Development Team Leader at Developing Health and Independence (DHI).
+I am the Social Action Manager at The Care Forum (TCF).
 I first attended the Recovery Festival in 2016 and then attended every year since.
 I have seen the growth of the festival and I have helped run stalls at several of them.
 I joined the committee as Secretary in 2020 to help organise the online event.
-Since then, I have changed my role to become the Volunteer Coordinator for 2021.
-I'm excited to be a part of the festival's future as it continues to grow and reach a larger audience.
+Since then, I have become the Volunteer Coordinator for our return to an in-person event.

 © 2023 by TheRecoveryFestival